 Just east of Tucson Arizona, at the base of the Rincon Mountains near Saguaro National Park sits a 60,000-acre ranch stocked with 180 horses called the Tanque Verde Ranch.
 It is also deemed the Best Dude Ranch in Arizona.
 Both basic horseback riding for beginners and advanced riders can take a lesson and then trot or gallop off into the sunset for a private meadow picnic.

-For the non-horseback riders, 600 acres of single track mountain biking trails snake through the property, daily guided hikes cover miles of hiking trails, and there’s a 1.5-acre lake stocked with bluegill and large-mouth bass.
+For the non-horseback riders, 600 acres of single track mountain biking trails snake through the property, daily guided hiking tours that cover miles of hiking trails.
+There’s also a 1.5-acre lake stocked with bluegill and large-mouth bass.

 Hiking Pack Exploration – Who Knew There Was Fun In The Desert?